 Demystifying different types of purple sweet potatoes, one tuber at a time!

-There is no doubt that purple sweet potatoes have gained popularity – just open the pages of Eating Well, Martha Stewart Living, The Washington Post and O, The Oprah Magazine.
+There is no doubt that purple sweet potatoes have gained popularity—just open the pages of Eating Well, Martha Stewart Living, The Washington Post and O, The Oprah Magazine.
 Even journalist Dan Buettner, author of Blue Zones, credits these purple beauties with being part of the diet and lifestyle that has propelled the longevity of the centenarian Okinawa population.
 But not all varieties of purple sweet potatoes are created equal.

-The three main types of purple-fleshed sweet potatoes consumed in the U.S. are Stokes Purple® sweet potatoes, Okinawan sweet potatoes, Murasaki sweet potatoes and Charleston sweet potatoes.
+The four main types of purple-fleshed sweet potatoes consumed in the U.S. are Stokes Purple® sweet potatoes, Okinawan sweet potatoes, Murasaki sweet potatoes and Charleston sweet potatoes.
 Ube (pronounced OO-beh) is available in concentrate form only, not as a fresh potato.
-Shoppers and foodies alike often confuse these three varieties based on skin color, flesh color, different names and even incorrect internet images.
-As a matter of fact, one of them is not even a sweet potato at all, but a true yam.
-(And no, a yam is not the same as a sweet potato, but more on that here.)
+Shoppers and foodies alike often confuse these varieties based on skin color, flesh color, different names and even incorrect internet images.

 Stokes Purple® Sweet Potatoes

 Born in the U.S.A., Stokes Purple® sweet potatoes originated in Stokes County, North Carolina.
 They’re now grown commercially in the perfectly sandy soil of central California.
-Available year-round, these sweet potatoes have purple-tinted skin with rich purple flesh that intensifies when cooked.
+Available year-round, these sweet potatoes have purple-tinted skin with a deep purple flesh that intensifies when cooked.

 Okinawan Sweet Potatoes

 Believed to have come from the Aztecs of South America with the Spaniards to the Philippines and China in the 1490s, the plant of these sweet potatoes did not reach Japan until the 1600s.
 The initial planting was in Okinawa—the southern island of Japan—before they were cultivated throughout Japan, hence the name.
 Eventually these purple tubers ended up in Hawaii and became a part of the native menu—they are also known as Hawaiian sweet potatoes.

-With a creamy, beige skin on the outside and lavender-purple on the inside, these sweet potatoes are grown in Hawaii for the U.S. market.
-Appearing blue-ish purple when cooked, Okinawan sweet potatoes have a delicate, slightly sweet flavor and creamy-yet-starchy texture.
-According to The Blue Zones written by Dan Buettner, consumption of these potatoes is correlated to a longer life.
+With a creamy, beige skin on the outside and bluish-purple flesh on the inside, these sweet potatoes are grown in Hawaii for the U.S. market.
+Okinawan sweet potatoes have a mildly sweet flavor with notes of honey and a dry, very starchy texture.
+According to The Blue Zones by Dan Buettner, consumption of these potatoes is correlated to living a longer life.